 - Virtual Reality (VR) – a growing number of employers are actively embracing new technologies within recruitment activities one emerging trend is the use of VR at assessment centres.
 VR enables recruiters to create immersive and interactive environments in which candidates experience simulated scenarios and attempt to solve problems or complete challenges.
 The activities can be workplace scenarios for example preparing for a meeting using items available in the VR scenario through to more imaginative activities such as breaking into a vault or an Egyptian Tomb!

 Whatever type of assessment you encounter in the recruitment process make sure you follow this advice.
 Practise to familiarise yourself with the different types of tests and questioning styles.
 Make use of practise resources and events, puzzle books and cognitive apps can help train your brain and ensure your basics mathematics is up to standard.
 Familiarise yourself with organisation values and potentially read some business reports or news articles and practise extracting key information from paragraphs of text through speed reading etc. When you come to take a test you should treat it like an exam and find a quiet location with minimal distractions.
-If you require any reasonable adjustments (for example if you receive additional time for exams at Imperial due to a disability) then you should speak to the recruiter in advance of taking the test as similar adjustments could be available for you when doing these tests.

 Below are some resources we’ve collated that offer information and practice assessments to help you prepare for aptitude and psychometric tests.
 Those listed were found to contain useful practice tests, questionnaires or other material at the time of their inclusion but we do not control the contents of the sites and all links are provided in good faith.
 Typically the websites listed provide some free to use material and it should be noted that the fact that a link to a website is included, does not constitute a professional endorsement or recommendation of their services.